lamsremi/pyDecisionTree/README.md

 # Decision Tree Implementations

-**Which questions to ask and when?**

 ## Introduction

+This module includes different implementation of decision tree:
+* The first implementation uses scikit-learn framework.
+* The second one is a decision tree written in pure python and build using the CART algorithm.
+* The third one is a decision tree written in pure python and build using the ID3 algorithm.

+## Motivation

+The purpose of this exercice is to gain a better understanding on how decision tree are built.
+Decision Tree are still very popular because of their simplicity and interpretability.

-There are many types algorithms to build decision tree:
+There are different families of algorithms to build decision tree:
 * ID3
 * C4.5
 * C5.0
 * CART (Classification and Regression Trees)

-They differ from "which questions to ask and when". (https://www.youtube.com/watch?v=LDRbO9a6XPU)
+They mainly differ from "which questions to ask and when". (https://www.youtube.com/watch?v=LDRbO9a6XPU)

-This module presents 2 ways of implementing a decision tree :
-* The first implementation uses scikit-learn framework.
-* The second one is coded from scratch.

-The implemented model is a decision tree classifier with the following attributes :
-* blabla
-* blabla
-* blabla

-## Motivation

-The purpose of this exercice is to gain a better understanding on how decision tree are built.

 It is also a valuable exercice to practice programming skills.
-2 important python concepts are used in this implementation : class (decision node, leaf and question) for modeling the tree and recursion for building it.
+2 important python concepts are used in these implementations : classes and objects (decision node, leaf and question) for modeling the tree and recursion for building it.

 ## Code structure

 The code is structured as follow :

 ```
-pyLogisticRegression
+pyDecisionTree
 │
 ├- data/
 │   └- us_election/